 15. Development of the destination Brand Strategy & Guidelines

 Destination Management Plan FAQs

 One of the key 'game-changing' outcomes for the region is the proposed Great Walk & Aquatic Trail – a proposed internationally significant track along a 100km stretch of coast from Forster to Hawks Nest, incorporating Myall Lakes and Booti Booti National Parks.

 MidCoast Council was formed by the NSW Government proclamation on 12 May 2016 through the merger of the former Great Lakes, Greater Taree and Gloucester Shire Councils.
-This also included the merger of the existing tourism bodies of Great Lakes, Manning Valley and Gloucester... now Destination Barrington Coast.
+This also included the merger of the existing tourism bodies of Great Lakes, Manning Valley and Gloucester... now known as Destination Barrington Coast.